13

 The Parable of the Sower Explained

-18 “Hear then the parable of the sower: 19 When anyone hears the word of the kingdom and does not understand it, the evil one comes and * snatches ¦ takes ANTsnatches away what was sown in his heart.
+18 “So hear me and understand what the parable of the sower means: 19 When anyone hears the word of the kingdom and does not understand it, the evil one comes and *snatches away what was sown in his heart.
 This is the seed sown along the path.
-20 The seed sown on rocky ground is he who hears the word and immediately receives ¦ accepts and receives ANTreceives it with joy.
+20 The seed sown on rocky ground is he who hears the word and immediately †receives it with joy.
 21 Yet he has no root in himself, but is only temporary.
 When tribulation or persecution arises on account of the word, he immediately falls away.
-22 The seed sown among the thorns is he who hears the word, but the cares of this ¦ the NA TH WHthis world and the deceitfulness of riches choke the word, and it becomes unfruitful.
+22 The seed sown among the thorns is he who hears the word, but the cares of ‡this world and the deceitfulness of riches choke the word, and it becomes unfruitful.
 23 But the seed sown on the good soil is he who hears the word and understands it, who bears fruit and produces a hundred, sixty, or thirty times more than what was sown.”
+The Parable of the Wheat and the Tares

-24 Jesus presented another parable to them, saying, “The kingdom of heaven may be compared to a person who sowed good seed in his field, 25 but while people were sleeping, his enemy came and sowed tares among the wheat, and then went away.
+24 Jesus presented another parable to them, saying, “The kingdom of heaven can be compared to a person who sowed good seed in his field, 25 but while people were sleeping, his enemy came and sowed tares among the wheat, and then went away.
 26 When the plants sprouted and produced grain, the tares also appeared.
 27 So the servants of the master of the house came and said to him, ‘Master, did yoʋ not sow good seed in yoʋr field?
 How then does it have tares?’
 28 He said to them, ‘An enemy has done this.’
 So the servants said to him, ‘Do yoʋ want us to go and gather them up?’
 29 He said, ‘No, lest in gathering the tares you uproot the wheat with them.
 30 Let them both grow together until the harvest, and at the time of the harvest I will say to the reapers, “Gather the tares first and bind them into bundles to burn them up, but gather the wheat into my barn.” ’ ”

 The Parable of the Mustard Seed

-31 He presented another parable to them, saying, “The kingdom of heaven is like a grain of mustard seed that a man took and sowed in his field, 32 which is indeed smaller than all the seeds, but when it is grown, it is larger than § the ¦ all the ANT PCKthe garden plants and becomes a tree, so that the birds of the sky come and nest in its branches.”
+“The kingdom of heaven is like a grain of mustard seed that a man took and sowed in his field.
+32 Although it is the smallest of all seeds, it grows larger than §the other garden plants and becomes a tree, and the birds of the sky come and nest in its branches.”
+The Parable of the Leaven

 33 He spoke to them another parable: “The kingdom of heaven is like leaven that a woman took and mixed into three measures of flour until it had all been leavened.”